MothNik/robust_fourier/README.md

 that scaled by an infinitely high factorial - can be computed safely and yield accurate results.

-For doing so, the relation between the dilated and the non-dilated Hermite functions
+For doing so, the relation between the dilated and the non-dilated Hermite Functions

 <p align="center">
   <img src="https://raw.githubusercontent.com/MothNik/robust_fourier/main/docs/hermite_functions/equations/HF-03-Hermite_Functions_Dilated_to_Undilated.svg" />
 </p>

-and the recurrence relation for the Hermite functions
+and the recurrence relation for the Hermite Functions

 <p align="center">
   <img src="https://raw.githubusercontent.com/MothNik/robust_fourier/main/docs/hermite_functions/equations/HF-04-Hermite_Functions_Recurrence_Relation.svg" />